-Chillva Market Phuket
+Chillva Market Phuket - Night Market near Phuket Town

 Phuket has many markets that might in some way interest a visitor.
 The most popular is certainly the weekend market which is open Saturday and Sunday nights near Phuket Town.
 But it has plenty of competition now.
 The Indy Market opened a few years ago in the old town area and is popular with young people.
 And then the excellent Sunday market is on every Sunday on Thalang Road in the heart of old town.
 If you want a real working market (you know, vegetables, fish, meat, fruit, fresh foods) I'd suggest visiting the fresh market in Phuket Town or maybe Kathu fresh market.
 I think what people want is a mix of food/restaurants and bars and stalls selling clothes and arty things.
-The Sunday market is probably my favourite, but it's only in Sunday!
+The Sunday market is probably my favourite, but it's only on Sunday!
 The weekend market is an experience, but can be too busy for me.
 So, now there's something new!

 The Chillva market officially opened at the end of April 2016 with the aim of being a bit more cool and trendy, and without the alcohol free experience of the Indy market, which has many local teenage customers.
 Chillva has a mix of shops, market stalls, bars, restaurants, food stalls and often has live music too!
-Some of the shops and bars are open every evening, but the main market is open Monday to Saturday starting late afternoon and closing around 11pm.
+Some of the shops and bars are open every evening, but the main night market is open Monday to Saturday starting late afternoon and closing around 11pm.
 Best to visit from about 6pm.
 My last visit (to take some photos for the blog!) was about 5pm and that did seem too early, it was very quiet.
 Gets much busier after dark and has quickly become popular.

-(above) View of Chillva Market Phuket
+(above) View of Chillva Night Market Phuket

 (above) And a very similar view after dark with a lot more people!
 You can get elevated views as in places there are shops and bars made from shipping containers with seating up top.
 Cool!